Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 Students have a wide array of learning opportunities available to them after high school.
 In addition, there are a number of factors to consider when choosing a learning path after high school, including the amount of time the student wants to devote to study, the cost of the learning experience, and the qualities, services, and programs the institution has to offer.
 This chapter offers an overview of the kinds of learning opportunities available and factors to consider when making a postsecondary choice.

-A past president of Michigan ACAC and the National Association for College Admission Counseling, Dr. Patrick O’Connor is Chief Strategist and CEO of College is Yours, a college advocacy and professional development organization.
+A past president of Michigan ACAC and the National Association for College Admission Counseling, Patrick J. O’Connor, PhD is Chief Strategist and CEO of College is Yours, a college advocacy and professional development organization.
 A college counselor since 1984 at both the high school and community college levels, Patrick is the author of the college guide College is Yours 3, and the school counselor book College Counseling for School Counselors.
 His weekly writing can also be found at High School Counselor Week, and sixoclocksky.com

 This chapter offers an introduction to the primary components of the undergraduate admission application.
 After providing a brief history of how application components have evolved, the chapter then delves into specific components that most commonly comprise the undergraduate admission application today, including the application form, personal essays, standardized test scores, letters of recommendation, and transcripts.
 Application components specific to particular student populations such as transfer and international applicants are also discussed.
 The chapter concludes by reflecting on the future of college admission application requirements.

-Dr. Sheena Ramirez has forged a unique hybrid career combining her two passions, higher education admissions and the visual and performing arts.
+Sheena Ramirez, DMA has forged a unique hybrid career combining her two passions, higher education admissions and the visual and performing arts.
 Recognized as a thought leader in these fields, she has presented for national organizations such as the Alliance for the Arts in Research Universities (a2ru), the International Council of Fine Arts Deans (ICFAD), College Confidential and the College Board.
 Described as a “light, perky soprano” (New York Times), she was named “Best Female Voice” at the International Gilbert and Sullivan Festival among her accolades.
 As the Campus Experience Manager and CRM Specialist at Stevens Institute of Technology, she was recognized as the 2013 “Technology at our Core” Employee of the Year.
 She served as the Director of Recruitment for the College of Visual and Performing Arts at James Madison University.
 In her current role as the Senior Associate Dean of Admissions at Wake Forest University, she oversees operations, coordinates the file review process, and manages a team of admissions professionals.
 Sheena is a graduate of Oberlin Conservatory (BM), New England Conservatory (MM), and James Madison University (DMA).

-Tara P. Nicola is a Senior Consultant at Gallup and Visiting Scholar at Harvard University.
+Tara P. Nicola, PhD is a Senior Consultant at Gallup and Visiting Scholar at Harvard University.
 Her research focuses on issues concerning access, choice, and equity in higher education, especially in relation to the college admission process.
 Her work has been featured in top education journals such as AERA Open, the Journal of Diversity in Higher Education, and Educational Policy, as well as media outlets such as Education Week, Inside Higher Ed, and The Hechinger Report.
 Tara holds a Ph.D. in Education from Harvard University, an Ed.M. in Education Policy and Management from the Harvard Graduate School of Education, a M.Sc. in Higher Education with Distinction from the University of Oxford, and a B.A. in English from Johns Hopkins University.

 This chapter provides an overview of how institutions use different pieces of the college application, from academic components to non-academic components, like extracurricular activities and leadership roles.
 While each institution is unique and approaches admissions through the lens of its strategic vision and mission, there are commonalities among many institutions that this chapter elucidates.
 The goal of this chapter is to provide an overview of how the admission decision process works, but is not meant to replace the knowledge or expertise of a given institution or high school counselor.

-Dr. Amy Hutton is the Associate Vice Chancellor for Enrollment Management at the University of Colorado Boulder, where she oversees admissions, business solutions, the bursar, financial aid, marketing, and precollege programs.
+Amy C. Hutton, PhD is the Associate Vice Chancellor for Enrollment Management at the University of Colorado Boulder, where she oversees admissions, business solutions, the bursar, financial aid, marketing, and precollege programs.
 Prior to joining CU Boulder, Dr. Hutton was the Assistant Vice President for Enrollment Management at The University of Alabama, where she oversaw Admissions, Recruitment, Marketing, and Orientation.
 Dr. Hutton also previously served as a professor of statistics, professor of theatre, director of admissions, and director of enrollment research at Virginia Commonwealth University.
 Her research centers around effectively leveraging qualitative and quantitative research to strengthen admissions and student success in higher education.
 Her work has been featured in many textbooks and peer-reviewed journals.
 Her expertise in storytelling from her work on Broadway combined with her extensive training in statistics and research provides a unique lens for evaluating the efficacy of Strategic Enrollment Management work and driving innovation in the profession.
 Dr. Hutton received her Bachelor of Musical Arts, double majoring in Music and Communications, from DePauw University and her Master of Fine Arts in Theatre Pedagogy and Ph.D. in Education: Research and Evaluation from Virginia Commonwealth University.

 This chapter offers information on creating a college-going culture within your school site to create your comprehensive college counseling program.
 To create this culture, school counselors need to facilitate early college awareness, understand the role of pre-college programming, and create relationships with college professionals.
 This chapter will provide various resources so school counselors can be best informed in order to help students and families understand the steps of the process for researching, applying to, and deciding on a postsecondary college plan.

-Dr. Maritza Cha graduated from Garfield High School in East Los Angeles and became the first in her family to attend and graduate from college, the University of California, Los Angeles.
+Maritza Cha, PhD graduated from Garfield High School in East Los Angeles and became the first in her family to attend and graduate from college, the University of California, Los Angeles.
 She graduated in 2005 with two Bachelor’s Degrees in Political Science and History, with a minor in Education.
 UCLA was so nice she went there twice, earning a Master’s Degree in Education, as well as a teaching credential, from UCLA’s Teacher Education Program in 2007.
 She taught social studies at her alma mater, Garfield High School for 4 years.
 In 2010, Dr. Cha and several colleagues designed and launched a pilot school within the Los Angeles Unified School District – Social Justice Leadership Academy at Esteban Torres High School.
 Dr. Cha then decided to work towards her lifelong dream of becoming a college counselor.
 Dr. Cha earned her second Master’s Degree, a counseling credential and child welfare and attendance credential, from Cal State Dominguez Hills in 2015.
 Dr. Cha worked as a school counselor for 8 years.
 Dr. Cha earned her PhD at Claremont Graduate University in Education, Urban Leadership.
 Dr. Cha has presented about school counseling topics at the national, state and local level including ASCA, CASC, WACAC, NACAC and AERA.
 Dr. Cha co-authored a book chapter named “Servant Leadership: School Counseling During the Pandemic.”
 Dr. Maritza Cha currently is a National School Counselor Fellow and part of the Professional School Counseling Emerging Scholars Fellow Program.

 Andrea Perez is a first-generation Latina from Maywood, California.
 She works as a counselor at Los Angeles Unified School District.
 Perez is committed to supporting and empowering students and families.
 Perez holds a bachelor’s degree from the University of California, Los Angeles; a master’s degree in Counseling, and a Pupil Personnel Services Credential from California State University in Long Beach; and she is a Ph.D.
 Candidate at Claremont Graduate University.
 Her research interests include: the school counselor’s role in the Multi-Tiered, Multi-Domained system of support; social justice counseling practices in schools; culturally responsive practices and its use in K-12 settings; and students’ social and academic development.
 As a scholar-practitioner, Perez has co-authored chapters and articles and she has presented on her research at local, state, and national conferences.